Stigmata (film): Plot

 In the Brazilian village of Belo Quinto, Father Andrew Kiernan, a former scientist and a Jesuit priest who investigates supposed miracles, examines a statue of the Virgin Mary weeping blood at the funeral of Father Paulo Alameida, who had previously experienced stigmata.
 While Andrew is collecting evidence, a young boy steals a rosary from the father's hand.
-The boy later sells it to a woman in a marketplace, who sends it to her daughter, Frankie Paige, living in Pittsburgh.
+The boy later sells it to a woman who sends it to her daughter, Frankie Paige, living in Pittsburgh.

-Shortly afterward, Frankie is attacked by an unseen force while bathing, and receives two deep wounds on her wrists.
+Frankie is later attacked by an unseen force while bathing, and receives two deep wounds on her wrists.
 As the wounds are treated, doctors cannot find the cause.
-Frankie asks a priest if he is Andrew Kiernan, the scientist, priest and investigator.
-When the priest says he is Father Derning, the lights in the train flash and Frankie is whipped from behind by an unseen force.
+On her way home, Frankie asks a priest if he is Andrew Kiernan, the scientist, priest and investigator.
+When the priest says that he is Father Durning, the lights in the train flash and Frankie is whipped from behind by an unseen force.
 While Frankie is hospitalized again, the priest sends security tapes showing the attack to the Vatican, and Andrew is sent to investigate.

 Andrew interviews Frankie, believing her wounds may also be stigmata.
-When she tells him she is an atheist, Andrew tells her that stigmata is when the deeply devoted are struck with the five wounds that Jesus received during the crucifixion.
+When she says that she is an atheist, Andrew tells her that stigmata is when the deeply devoted are struck with the five wounds that Jesus received during the crucifixion.
 Frankie begins to research on her own what the cause could be.
-Her head begins to bleed, the third stigmata wound caused by the Crown of Thorns.
+Later in a club her head begins to bleed from the third stigmata wound caused by the Crown of Thorns.
 Frankie runs home, where Andrew is waiting, and then runs into an alley.
 As Andrew pursues her, Frankie smashes a glass bottle and uses the shards to carve symbols on the hood of a car: when Andrew approaches her, she yells at him in another language.

-Andrew takes Frankie to Father Derning's church, and the Vatican translates what she was yelling in Aramaic.
+Andrew takes Frankie to Father Durning's church, and the Vatican translates what she was yelling in Aramaic.
 The next morning, Andrew returns to her apartment to find her writing on the wall, now covered in Aramaic.
 Frankie talks in a male voice, speaking Italian.
-Wounds appear in her feet, the fourth wound of stigmata.
-Andrew emails photographs of Frankie's apartment wall to the Vatican, where Brother Delmonico recognizes the words and deletes the pictures.
+Wounds appear on her feet, the fourth wound of stigmata.
+Andrew emails photographs of Frankie's apartment wall to Vatican, where Brother Delmonico recognizes the words and deletes the pictures.
 He tells Andrew the words are from a document the church found that looked to be an entirely new gospel.
-Father Dario shows the pictures to Cardinal Daniel Houseman, who also recognizes them.
+Father Dario hears it and shows the pictures to Cardinal Daniel Houseman, who also recognizes them.
 Delmonico phones Marion Petrocelli and tells him the missing gospel has been found in Pittsburgh.